greenelab/deep-review/all-sections.md

 ### Data limitations

-A lack of large-scale, high-quality, correctly labeled training data has impacted deep learning in nearly all applications we have discussed, from healthcare to genomics to drug discovery.
+A lack of large-scale, high-quality, correctly labeled training data has impacted deep learning in nearly all applications we have discussed.
 The challenges of training complex, high-parameter neural networks from few examples are obvious, but uncertainty in the labels of those examples can be just as problematic.
 In genomics labeled data may be derived from an experimental assay with known and unknown technical